 The example above is simple and therefore its results can be displayed in a two-dimensional scatter diagram for graphic illustration.
 Actual studies, however, include many inputs and outputs and produce results that are n-dimensional and virtually impossible to visualize.

-To view real results of a comprehensive frontier analysis study and examples of the software’s powerful use of graphic display to communicate those results, please see the discussion of Prism’s large-scale Frontier Analyst? benchmarking studies in New York or Arizona or download a case study.
+To view real results of a comprehensive frontier analysis study and examples of the software’s powerful use of graphic display to communicate those results, please see the discussion of Prism’s large scale Frontier Analyst studies in New York or Arizona.

 Want to know how well your organizational units perform?
 Not just on one performance factor or ratio, but comprehensively?
 And more importantly, how much they could improve?